CharlesBoaduAmalitech/rest-countries-api-yarn/README.md

 ### The challenge

 Users should be able to:
-- View the optimal layout for the site depending on their device's screen siz
+- View the optimal layout for the site depending on their device's screen size
 - See all countries from the API on the homepage
 - Search for a country using an `input` field
 - Filter countries by region